 Do you think that enough is being done to fight Zika at the moment?
 Are the right choices being made?

-Well we’re playing catch up.
-In a lot of the places that are most vulnerable to this disease we’ve suffered multiple outbreaks of mosquito borne viruses.
+Well, we’re playing catch up.
+In a lot of the places that are most vulnerable to this disease, we’ve suffered multiple outbreaks of mosquito-borne viruses.
 This has happened again and again.
 If you look at places like the poor neighbourhoods around Houston in Texas, they’ve had St Louis encephalitis, they’ve had dengue, West Nile virus, chikungunya.
-This has been happening for decades because there are a lot of slums, a lot of standing water, people don’t have good access to window screens or air conditioning, there’s a lot of homelessness, a lot of abandoned homes – these are all things that allow aedes mosquitoes to breed and make people exposed to them.
+This has been happening for decades because there are a lot of slums, a lot of standing water, people don’t have good access to window screens or air conditioning, there’s a lot of homelessness, a lot of abandoned homes – these are all things that allow Aedes mosquitoes to breed and make people exposed to them.

 Do you think that all the hysteria in the U.S about Zika is warranted?

-I think what we really need to be doing is protecting the most vulnerable people and that’s women of childbearing years living in poverty.
+I think what we need to be doing is protecting the most vulnerable people and that’s women of childbearing years living in poverty.
 About half of all pregnancies in the U.S are unplanned, so that means there are a lot of people getting pregnant because they don’t have access to contraception, or they’re victims of assault, or they lack education.
-Whatever it is this is a pretty widespread problem.
+Whatever it is, this is a pretty widespread problem.

-We interviewed an epidemiologist named Prabhat Jha who has been undertaking this incredible ‘Million Deaths Study’ in India.
-He found that there were huge inaccuracies in the numbers of deaths thought to be caused by things like HIV, malaria and even snake bites.
+We interviewed an epidemiologist named Prabhat Jha, who has been undertaking this incredible ‘Million Deaths Study’ in India.
+He found that there were considerable inaccuracies in the numbers of deaths thought to be caused by things like HIV, malaria and even snake bites.
 A lot of people believe that the World Health Organisation acted too late in West Africa when Ebola broke out because they weren’t aware of the sheer scale of the problem.
 Would you agree that we need better data before we can know how best to tackle and prevent pathogens from killing people?